iliasHDZ/Bismuth/about.md

 # Bismuth mod

-<cr>**WARNING: This mod is still in the experimental stage!
-Alot of
+<cr>**WARNING: This mod is still in the experimental stage and
-levels will not display correctly.
+very buggy!
+Alot of levels will not display correctly.
 This mod should be percieved as something to experiment with rather than something to use in actual gameplay.**</c>

 A rendering optimization mod that serves to do alot of the level processing and rendering on the GPU instead without affecting